bazelbuild/bazel/docs/cpp.md

   link errors for duplicate symbols.
 * It uses header files that relative to the `gtest-1.7.0/include/` directory (`"gtest/gtest.h"`), so we must add that directory the include paths.
-* It uses "private" header files in `src/`, so we add that to the include pahs, too, so it can `#include "src/gtest-internal-inl.h"`.
 * It needs to link in pthread, so we add that as a `linkopt`.

 The final rule looks like this: